appleboy/drone-git-push/DOCS.md

 | author_email   | the email address to use for the author of the commit (if blank, assume push commiter name)
 | followtags     | push with --follow-tags option
 | rebase         | pull --rebase before pushing
+| mirror         | push all refs to remote repository with --mirror, defaults to false